LWS Workshop

 3:30 - 4:00 Konstantin Parchevsky

-Verification of the Travel Time Measurement Technique and
+Verification of the Travel Time Measurement

 the Helioseismic Inversion Procedure for Sound Speed Using